The End of LIBOR: Proposed Treasury Regulations and Unaddressed Issues

 Proposed Treasury Regulations

-On October 9, 2019, the Treasury Department (Treasury) issued Proposed Regulations (84 FR 54068) constituting proposed amendments to the Income Tax Regulations (26 CFR Part 1) under Sections 860G, 882, 1001ja and 1275 of the Internal Revenue Code.
+On October 9, 2019, Treasury issued Proposed Regulations (84 FR 54068) constituting proposed amendments to the Income Tax Regulations (26 CFR Part 1) under Sections 860G, 882, 1001ja and 1275 of the Internal Revenue Code.
 These Proposed Regulations outline a number of options which, if used by borrowers and their bondholders (typically a bank or bank affiliate in a direct purchase transaction or public bond market investors in a publicly offered/private placement transaction), and/or if used by borrowers and their bank counterparties (typically, when a bank holds the bonds, the same bank), will allow both the borrowers and their lenders/swap providers to avoid some adverse tax consequences when LIBOR ceases to be available.